zakudriver/nyan-mode-vscode/README.md

 ### 1.2.0

 Now nyan is replaced by font icon!
-And add the settings menu.
+And add menu at the settings and whether display border.

 ### 1.1.2